renpy/renpy/sphinx/source/config.rst

     Controls the default state of the "emphasize audio" preference.

-.. var:: config.default_fullscreen = None
+.. var:: config.default_fullscreen = False

     This sets the default value of the fullscreen preference.
 This should be True or False.
-If None, this is ignored, allowing other code to set the default value.
-(It's usually set to False in options.rpy.)

 .. var:: config.default_language = None